Building your integration

 export default function Home() { return ( <AvatarCall avatarId="customer-service" connectUrl="/api/avatar/session" onEnd={() => console.log('Call ended')} onError={(error) => console.error('Error:', error)} /> );}To use a custom Avatar created in the Developer Portal, replace "customer-service" with your Avatar ID.

 Section titled “Fully custom: hooks”For complete control over the UI, use AvatarSession with hooks.
-This example shows how to build a custom interface with useAvatarSession for Session state and useLocalMedia for camera controls:
+This example shows how to build a custom interface with useAvatarSession for Session state and useLocalMedia for mic and webcam controls:

 'use client';